230 total entries across 2 section(s)

 SOWPODSAn older term for a combined UK/US word list; now largely replaced by CSW.
 (It is an anagram of OSPD and OSW, merging British and American Scrabble word lists).

-STEMA group of letters (usually 6) that can form many bingos when combined with one more letter.
+STEMA group of (typically 6 or 7) letters that can form many bingos when combined with one more letter.
 See the bingo stems study page on this site.

-STOPPAGEAny interruption where the clock is neutralized for a ruling or correction.
+STOP (STOPPAGE)Any interruption where the clock is neutralized for a ruling or correction.
+On most digital clocks this is done by hitting a button in the middle of the clock.

 SYNERGYThe property of a rack where the tiles work well together to form words.
 A rack with good synergy has tiles that combine easily into bingos or high-scoring plays.